-Table 33-3 lists the core PowerBuilder runtime files.
+The following table lists the core PowerBuilder runtime files.

-Table 33-3: Core PowerBuilder runtime files
+Table 33.3: Core PowerBuilder runtime files

-Name Required for pbvm170.dll All. pbshr170.dll All. pbvm170.dll has dependencies on this file. libjcc.dll All. pbvm170.dll has dependencies on this file. libjutils.dll All. libjcc.dll has dependencies on this file. libjtml.dll All. libjcc.dll has dependencies on this file. nlwnsck.dll All. libjcc.dll has dependencies on this file. pbdwe170.dll DataWindows and DataStores. pbpdf170.dll Saving DataWindows as PDF files using the PDFLib method.
+Name Required for pbvm170.dll All. pbshr170.dll All. pbvm170.dll has dependencies on this file. libjcc.dll All. pbvm170.dll has dependencies on this file. libsybunic.dll All. pbvm170.dll has dependencies on this file. libjutils.dll All. libjcc.dll has dependencies on this file. libjtml.dll All. libjcc.dll has dependencies on this file. nlwnsck.dll All. libjcc.dll has dependencies on this file. pbdwe170.dll DataWindows and DataStores.
+PBSourceControl170.dll Source control with SVN or Git. pbUIS170.dll Dockable windows.